 No, the Texas Constitution protects homesteads from most judgment liens, though certain debts like taxes can pierce this protection.

-No, Texas Constitution Article XVI, Section 50 protects homesteads from abstract of judgment liens for most debts.
-Your primary residence cannot be forced sold for consumer debts, credit cards, or medical bills.
-However, certain debts pierce homestead protection: property taxes, purchase money mortgages, home equity loans, and mechanic’s liens.
-The abstract still appears on title searches, potentially complicating refinances until formally released.
+Texas Constitution Article XVI, Section 50 protects homesteads from abstract of judgment liens for most consumer debts.
+Your primary residence generally cannot be forced sold for credit cards, medical bills, or similar debts.

 Source: Tex.
 Const.
 Art.
 XVI, § 50; Tex.
 Prop.
 Code § 41.001